TTT-2/docs/docs/developers/content-creation/creating-a-role.md

 In Garry’s Mod there are 2 ways to access either the client or the server:
 You can name a folder `server` or `client`.
 Every file in that folder then can be handled server-side or client-side.
 The problem: This is static.
 You cannot switch this while running the code.
 So these files will then always be handled only on the client or on the server.

-The 2. way now also explains, why the main code file is named `shared.lua`.
+The second way now also explains, why the main code file is named `shared.lua`.
 If a file or folder is declared as shared, both client-side code and server-side code can be executed within it.
 And because we want to run both server and client code in the role code, the main file is called `shared.lua`.

 #### The ConVar files

 ConVars `(abbr. for “console variable”)` are used to store information on the server and the client by using the console.
 In TTT2 role coding we use them to give players the posibility change the options of the roles to their liking and thus customise each role to their playing style.

-The ConVar file must be placed here:
+It is recommended to place the ConVar file here:

 `ttt2-role_test/lua/terrortown/autorun/shared/sh_tester_convars.lua`